-- 1. Ask the participants to identify the colors on the template, starting with the two primary colors, and then the secondary color. - 2.
-Explain, as the template demonstrates, that you are going to make the secondary color shown on the template by squeezing together and blending one ball of clay from each of the two primary colors. - 3.
-Start by taking a small amount of clay from one of the containers and squeezing it in your fingers. - 4.
+- 3. Take a small amount of clay from one of the containers and squeeze it in your fingers. - 4.
 It might help if you already have shaped the clay into balls before starting this activity.
 The participants can model your taking a pinch of clay out of the canister and mashing it up.
 Use no more than marble sized amounts of clay.
 Large samples of modeling clay will take a long time to mix.

-Attention: Explain to the participants that objects are not edible.
-Initially, keep objects out of hands' reach while the activity is presented to and observed by participants.
+Explain to the participants that objects are not edible.
+Initially, keep objects out of reach while the activity is presented to and observed by participants.
 Once they have seen how objects are to be handled, they are less likely to use objects inappropriately.
 However, always be on guard against persons placing things into their mouths.

 - 5. Put your piece of clay on the appropriate color on the template. - 6.
 Repeat the task for the second primary color. - 7.
 Ask the participants to take a small amount of clay from the first (primary color) canister and place it on the matching color on the template. - 8.
 Ask the participants to take an equal amount of the second primary color and place it on the matching color of the template. - 9.
-Demonstrate mixing the two primary colors with our hands with your two pieces of clay. - 10.
-Invite the participants to begin mixing their pieces of clay to create the secondary color. - 11.
+Demonstrate mixing the two primary colors with your two pieces of clay. - 10.
+Invite participants to begin mixing their pieces of clay to create the secondary color. - 11.
 Ask the participants to identify the new color once the clay is thoroughly mixed and the new color appears. - 12.
-Ask the participants to place the new color of clay ball on the matching color on the template. - 13.
+Ask them to place the new color of clay ball on the matching color on the template. - 13.
 Read the template to the participants, completing the statement while pointing: "Yellow plus blue makes green." - 14.
 Invite the participants to try another color combination.